h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 ### Batch Scoring through the Run Python Wrapper Program

-**Note: For macOS users, this section of the tutorial will not work, given a recent *OpenSSL* update.
+**Note: This section of the tutorial will not work, given a recent *OpenSSL* update.
 In order to overcome this bug caused by the update, you will have to downgrade your OpenSSL to any version before *version 1.1.1* (We don't advise for this downgrade, but that is a possible solution).
 We are currently working on this recent update to be once again compatible with the latest version of OpenSSL.**

 1\.
 Enter **python** to enter Python's interactive terminal: